 The 4th Annual Good Food Awards recently came and went, with 14 U.S. roasteries winning for coffees that demonstrate lovely cup quality as well as forward-thinking and innovative approaches to sustainability and production.
 (See the full list of winners here.)

-As the awards program has grown, giving winners foodie badge of honor that also happens to represent some seriously powerful marketing ammunition, we’ve been fielding a number of questions from small roasteries throughout the United States asking just what’s going on with the GFAs.
+As the awards program has grown, giving winners foodie a badge of honor and powerful marketing ammunition, we’ve been fielding a number of questions from small roasteries throughout the United States asking just what’s going on with the GFAs.
 Important questions like:

 “Who’s running this thing?”

 Who better to answer these questions and others than Jen Apodaca, the second year chair of the GFA Coffee Committee and West coast production manager for Blue Bottle‘s Oakland Roasting facility.
 In conversation, Apodaca’s passion for the quality and continual improvement of the program is immediately apparent (it is worth remembering that the GFA coffee team is a small group of volunteers).

 Here Apodaca replies to a number of our/your questions: